 - Achievable: Is it achievable or is it not possible within your resources?

-- Realistic: Whilst it would be great to grow your reach by 1000%, is this realistically going to happen?
+- Realistic: Whilst it would be great to grow your reach by 1000%, is this really going to happen?

 Our friends at Sprout Social have put together a great template for setting SMART social media goals, which can be found here.